 Juvederm Vollure XC is compounded with lidocaine, which minimizes any discomfort and makes the injections much more comfortable.
 In addition, Dr. Green recommends applying a topical numbing cream to the treatment area one hour before the appointment to prevent any pain from the injections.
-Dr. Green also uses a very small needle for dermal fillers, which minimizes any bruising or pain from these cosmetic injections.
+Dr. Green also uses a tiny needle for dermal fillers, which minimizes any bruising or pain from these cosmetic injections.
 Additionally, Dr. Green is a highly skilled and experienced dermatologist who has performed many Juvederm injections.
 Many of her patients say that they feel minimal discomfort due to Dr. Green’s gentle precision.

 How many treatments of Juvederm Vollure will I need?

 Typically, one single treatment session is necessary to achieve complete correction with Juvederm Vollure in the nasolabial folds, also known as the smile lines or laugh lines.
-Juvederm Vollure takes approximately two weeks to fully settle and integrate into the tissue.
+Juvederm Vollure takes approximately two weeks to settle and integrate into the tissue fully.
 Dr. Green will have you return to the office two weeks post-injections to assess the final cosmetic results and determine if touch-ups are necessary.
 The effects of the treatment can last for up to 18 months for most patients.
 Due to the cross-linking in the gel, Juvederm Vollure is one of the longest-lasting fillers.
 When eventually the body does break down the filler — typically after about 18 months — patients can return to Dr. Green’s office to receive the treatment again for continued smoothness and fullness of the face.

 Before/After photo: Juvederm Voluma, Juvederm Vollure & Restylane